AlexandreLaverre/GOntact/README.md

 #### Gene annotations
 <a name="annot"></a>
-GOntact also needs a set of gene annotations as an input.
-Annotations were downloaded from the Ensembl database (release
+GOntact also needs a set of genomic annotations as an input.
+These should be provided in the [GTF format](https://www.ensembl.org/info/website/upload/gff.html).
+Example files for human and mouse are provided in the subfolder `data/ensembl_annotations`.
+They were downloaded from the Ensembl database and correspond to the GRCh38 (hg38) genome assembly for human and to the GRCm38 (mm10) genome assembly for mouse.
-102) and are
-provided in the subfolder `data/ensembl_annotations`.
-Ensembl annotations were retrieved using the [BioMart tool](https://www.ensembl.org/biomart/martview/) on the Ensembl website.
-For each species, the gene annotation file contains the following tab-separated columns:

-- Gene stable id
-- Gene type
-- Gene name
-- Transcript stable ID
-- Transcript type
-- APPRIS annotation
-- Chromosome/scaffold name
-- Strand
-- Transcription start site (TSS)
-- Transcript length (including UTRs and CDS)

-This subfolder also contains files with chromosome size information, which are needed to run GOntact in "GREAT" mode.

 #### Gene Ontology annotation
 <a name="GO"></a>